-The particle morphology was assessed by calculating their circularity using equation 1, with values between 0 and 1.
-A circularity value of 1 corresponds to fully spherical particles and increasingly smaller values indicate more and more elongated shapes.
-Au particles are most spherical with an average circularity of about 0.9 (Table 1) whereas Cu and Ni have average circularity values around 0.55.
+The particle morphology was assessed by calculating their circularity using Eq.
+(1), with values between 0 and 1.
+A circularity value of 1 corresponds to fully spherical particles, and increasingly smaller values indicate more and more elongated shapes.
+Au particles are most spherical with an average circularity of about 0.9 (Table 1), whereas Cu and Ni have average circularity values around 0.55.

-$$Circularity = 4 \pi \frac{Projected\ Particle\ Area}{Perimeter^2} \tag{1}$$
+circularity =

+$$4\pi \frac{\text{projected particle area}}{\text{perimeter}^2}$$

+(1)

-Au formed fully spherical (i.e. coalesced) particles up to almost 6 nm whereas for Pt, Cu and Ni this threshold was at 3.2 nm, 1.3 nm and 1.1 nm, respectively.
-Fully coalesced particles were defined as primary particles by Tabrizi and coworkers (Tabrizi et al., 2009).
+Au formed fully spherical (i.e. coalesced) particles up to almost 6 nm, whereas for Pt, Cu and Ni this threshold was at 3.2, 1.3 and 1.1 nm, respectively.
+Fully coalesced particles were defined as primary particles by Tabrizi et al. (2009).
 The maximal size of primary particles was determined from particle circularities plotted against the projected area equivalent diameter for each metal (Fig. A1).
-The data was fitted with a logistic function and a decrease of the fit of 10 % with increasing size relative to the starting value was defined as the maximal primary particle diameter.
-10% was chosen to ensure persisting sphericity.
-For larger particles, aggregate (i.e. partially coalesced primary particles) and agglomerates (i.e. loosely combined particle assemblies) were observed abundantly.
+The data were fitted with a logistic function, and a decrease of the fit of 10 % with increasing size relative to the starting value was defined as the maximal primary particle diameter; 10 % was chosen to ensure persisting sphericity.
+For larger particles, aggregates (i.e. partially coalesced primary particles) and agglomerates (i.e. loosely combined particle assemblies) were observed abundantly.
 Thus, the sphericity is an effective parameter to quantify primary particle upper size limits.